yoyoberenguer/SoundServer/README.md

 SND.play(sound1, 0, volume_=1.0, panning_=False)

-# Panning mode enabled (** The pygame mixer must be initialized in stereo mode otherwise the panning effect will be disregarded)
+# Panning mode enabled (** pygame mixer must be initialized in stereo mode otherwise the panning effect will be disregarded)
 # When panning is selected you must also defined the sound location of a sprite explosion or
 # sound effect on your screen (here 400 pixels in our example).
 # Default location is the screen centre.